crowdagger/crowbook/book_example/templates.md

 setting `date: "20th of **september**"` will render `september` in bold, using `<b>` tag for HTML or `\textbf` for LaTeX.
-(It might be a bad idea to insert Markdown into `author` or `title` fields, and it certainly is for `lang`, but it an be useful for custom metadata or for fields like `description`).
+(It might be a bad idea to insert Markdown into `author` or `title` fields, and it certainly is for `lang`, but it can be useful for custom metadata or for fields like `description`).

 For each metadata `foo` that is set, Crowbook also inserts a `has_foo` bool set to true.
 This allows to use Mustache's section for some logic, e.g.: